Most communication systems (human speech, sonar, microwave, radio, co-ax, fiber optics, twisted pair etc) are simply described in terms of:

 - Right!
 Uncertainty = "rms of 5 x 10 %" = 22.4 % = 0.88 dB

 So test accuracy is important to reduce measurement uncertainty.
 Improved test accuracy results directly in allowing more variability in acceptance criteria.
-For example, an allowable measured margin of 3.12 dB in the above case would not be acceptable if the test uncertainty is larger, resulting in increased rework.
+For example, an allowable measured margin of 3.12 dB in the above case might not be acceptable, resulting in increased rework.

 The definition of the dBm unit is: